Top 45+ Flutter Interview Questions And Answers

 StatelessWidget is a representation of static, immutable widgets that rely solely on their input parameters for rendering and lack internal state.
 Alternatively, StatefulWidget is a representation of dynamic widgets that keep their internal state intact and adjust their appearance based on changes in that state.
 More flexibility in managing dynamic UI elements and user interactions is provided by StatefulWidget, which can selectively update portions of its UI subtree in response to state changes, while StatelessWidget rebuilds completely when properties change.

-32. How do you use Flutter’s responsive layouts?
+32. What are the ways to use Flutter’s responsive layouts?

 Ans: